DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ### Cloning an entire work area

-A new (June 2025) pair of experimental scripts in daq-buildtools enables users to create a work area by cloning another work area, using a YAML recipe file as an intermediary.
+A pair of scripts in daq-buildtools enables users to create a work area by cloning another work area, using a YAML recipe file as an intermediary.
 The basic approach is simple.
 To create a recipe file from an existing area, assuming its environment is set up, just do the following:
 ```
 dbtx-save-workarea-recipe.py <recipe label>
 ```